 What is Peri Peri Chicken?

-Peri Peri Chicken’s origin story begins with the African Bird’s Eye Chili, a key ingredient that provides the dish’s signature heat.
+Peri Peri Chicken’s origin story begins with the African Bird’s Eye Chili, a key ingredient that gives the dish its signature heat.

 The name “Peri Peri” itself is derived from the Swahili term “Pilipili,” meaning “Pepper-Pepper,” and refers specifically to the African Bird’s Eye Chili used in the dish.

-The core of Peri Peri Chicken lies in its marination, where the chicken is infused with a blend of African bird’s eye chili peppers, garlic, olive oil, lemon juice, vinegar, and select herbs and spices such as paprika and oregano.
+The core of of it lies in its marination, where the chicken is infused with a blend of bird’s eye chili peppers, garlic, olive oil, lemon juice, vinegar, and herbs and spices like paprika and oregano.

-The South African chain Nando’s played a significant role in spreading Peri Peri Chicken’s fame.
+The South African chain Nando’s played a big role in spreading Peri Peri Chicken’s fame.
 With over a thousand locations globally, Nando’s has brought this unique dish to the tables of many.

 Today, Peri Peri Chicken continues to gain popularity and is cherished by many foodies worldwide.